xuru/pyvisdk/docs/source/do/host_list_summary.rst

     .. py:attribute:: maxEVCModeKey

-        The most capable Enhanced VMotion Compatibility mode supported by the host hardware and software; unset if this host cannot participate in any EVC mode.
+        The most capable Enhanced VMotion Compatibility mode supported by the host hardware and software; unset if this host cannot participate in any EVC mode.See supportedEVCMode

     .. py:attribute:: overallStatus